coder-wolf/my-configs/README.md

-# My Unix/Linux dotfiles
+## Holding space for my personal config files.

+Here are what I'm storing here at the moment,
+- Config files
+    - Fish shell config
+    - Zsh shell config
+    - Vimrc, vim config
+- Setup script
+    - New mac setup script.
+(Personal config)

-I'm basically using this repo as backup for my dotfiles.
+I'm basically using this repo as backup for my config files & scripts.

 But, feel free to use any of these if you want.